Fahadvonkazi/SimpleNote/docs/technical-docs/app-behavior.md

 Here, the user can log in with their username and password.
 The input data is compared with the entries stored in the database.
 If the entered information is correct, a success message is displayed, and the user is redirected to the log-in-page.
 Otherwise, an error message appears, and the user must re-enter the information.
 The prerequisite for this function is that the user has already registered.
 If no account exists, the user can navigate to the register page by clicking "Create one!"

 ### Register Page
 Here, the user can register and create an account by entering the desired username and password.
-These are passed from the frontend, and after verification, the username and password are saved as a hash.
-The variable is passed to the database, which then creates a new user object.
+These are passed from the frontend, and after verification, the username and password are saved.
+The variables are passed to the database, which then creates a new user object.
 If the user wants to go back to the log-in page, they can do so by clicking "Log in!"

 ### Main Page
 Here, the side navigation bar with the individual books and their pages is displayed.
 The user can create, edit, and delete their notes here.
 The user can create new books and pages by clicking the "Add new page" and "add new book" buttons.
 Additionally, there are text formatting options at the top.
 The user can also log out.
 The notes are stored in the database.

+## Validation Measures
+The following measures are implemented for validation:

+### Validation of User Inputs
+During registration and login, user inputs are validated for their validity.
+For example, the length of the email address and password is checked to ensure they meet the minimum requirements.
+If the inputs are not valid, an error message is displayed.

+### Password Security
+All passwords are hashed before being stored in the database.
+This ensures that the passwords cannot be easily decrypted.

+### Error Messages
+In case of invalid inputs, clear and understandable error messages are displayed with the aim of assisting users in resolving the issue.